philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 }
 ```

-If you compile the above code with Sass, you'll see that the media query block simply gets discarded, and the variable assignment ignored.
+If you compile the above code with Sass, you'll see that the media query block simply gets discarded and the variable assignment ignored.
 While it's technically *possible* for a preprocessor to make conditional variable declarations work, doing so would be technically challenging and require enumerating all possible permutations&mdash;exponentially increasing the final size of your CSS.

-Since it's not possible to change a variable based on the matching media query, the only option is to assign a unique variable per media query, and code out each version separately.
+Since it's not possible to change a variable based on the matching `@media` rule, the only option is to assign a unique variable per media query, and code out each version separately.
 More on this later.

-### Preprocessors variables don't cascade
+### Preprocessor variables don't cascade

 Whenever you use variables, the question of scope inevitably comes into play.
 Should this variable be global?
-Should it be scoped to the file?
+Should it be scoped to the file/module?
 Should it be scoped to the block?
 These are all questions I hear asked frequently by Sass developers.

 As it turns out, there's another way to scope variables that ends up being far more useful: scoping them to a DOM subtree.
 And since preprocessors don't run in the browser and never see the markup, they can't do this.